mbakhshandeh2023/WindSpeed-Estimation-UseCase/README.md

 **License:** BSD 3-Clause License

 **Acknowledgment:**
-This research was supported by the **National Science Foundation (NSF)** through **Award No. 2022469**, within the **NHERI DesignSafe Cyberinfrastructure** program.
-The findings and opinions are those of the authors and do not necessarily represent the views of the NSF.
+This research was supported by the **National Science Foundation (NSF)** under **Award No. 2022469**, through the **NHERI DesignSafe Cyberinfrastructure**.
+The opinions and conclusions expressed are those of the authors and do not necessarily reflect the views of the NSF.